-A few years ago I travelled to Democratic Republic of Congo ( DRC ) with friend and colleague Alex Tweedle to make a documentary 'Forgotten Children of Congo'.
-This was a self funded project to go to one of the most troubled countries in the world to see and film for ourselves the impact decades of war, dictatorship and colonialism had on this country.
-We were particularly interested in the country's children - many of whom have become conscripts in armies.
-Others, believed to be witches, have been thrown out of the family home to join an estimated 25 thousand street children who live in the capital city of Kinshasa.
+A few years ago I travelled to Democratic Republic of Congo ( DRC ) with friend and colleague, Alex Tweedle to make a documentary about the 'Forgotten Children of Congo'.
+This was a self funded project, to see and film for ourselves the impact decades of war and dictatorship had inflicted on one of the most troubled countries in the world.
+We were particularly interested in the country's children, many of whom had become conscripts in armies and others, labelled as 'witches', who had been thrown out of the family home to join an estimated twenty five thousand street children now living in the capital city of Kinshasa.

-Congo is the size of western Europe and has vast mineral wealth and yet its people remain one of the poorest.
-Conflicts in the Congo are the largest since WW2 - an estimated 5 million people have died through war, disease and famine since 1998.
+Congo is the size of western Europe and has vast mineral wealth and yet its people remain one of the poorest in the world.
+Conflicts in the Congo are the largest since WW2 - an estimated five million people have died through war, disease and famine since 1998.

 One of the more recent phenomenas of the country, which is also sweeping across Africa, is that of 'child witches'.
 The label, 'witch' is given to the child usually by the local pastor, who will ask the family for what little money they have to exorcise the 'demon' from the child.
 Such is the hysteria about this phenomenon that, in most cases, the family agree and the pastor performs an exorcism.